weakish/weakish.github.com/dive-into/go.md

 Strings have the same issue since strings in Go are effectively slices of bytes.

 Note that [Go Slices: usage and internals][go-slice] on [The Go Blog][blog] mentioned slice consists of a pointer to the **array**, the length of the segment, and its capacity.
-Instead slice contains a pointer to the **first element of the array**.
+Instead, slice contains a pointer to the **first element of the array**.
 The illusion below is correct (`ptr *Elem`).
 In C, a pointer to an array is actually a pointer to the first element of an array.
 So a pointer to an array and a pointer to the first element of an array are equivalent in C.
-But this does not applies to Go.
+But this does not apply to Go.

 [go-slice]: https://blog.golang.org/go-slices-usage-and-internals
 [blog]: https://blog.golang.org